The subject tabs below provide an overview of the Town Archives.

-The Town Archives Committee sets policies governing the Archives and oversees its operation.
-Appointed members serve the Archives in a variety of ways: providing help with collecting, cataloging, organizing materials; assisting researchers in finding and interpreting materials; offering local or first-hand knowledge, adding context to materials held in the collection; and acting as a liaison with other entities around town.
-The committee meets as needed (generally in October) to review acquisitions and current projects, to discuss preservation issues and archives policies, and to address any other items raised by members.
-The committee is chaired by the Town Archivist; other officers are the recording secretary and treasurer.
+The Town Archives & History Committee sets policies governing the Archives and oversees its operation.
+Appointed members serve in a variety of ways: providing help with collecting, cataloging, organizing materials; assisting researchers in finding and interpreting materials; offering local or first-hand knowledge, providing context for materials held in the collection; and acting as a liaison with other entities in town.
+The committee meets as needed to review acquisitions and current projects, to discuss preservation issues and archives policies, and to address any other items raised by members.
+The committee is chaired by the Town Archivist; other officers are Recording Secretary and Treasurer.

-The present Town Archives was formed in 1975 through the merger of two archival collections: public town records and private historical manuscripts.
+The current Town Archives was formed in 1975 through the merger of two archival collections: public town records and private historical manuscripts.

 From 1779 to 1975, all town records were held by the Town Clerk and Board of Selectmen.
-In 1878 a locked room was built within the Town Hall (constructed in 1853) to hold town records; in 1896 a safe was added.
-When Whipple Hall (built 1918) replaced the former town hall, its design also included a room for the town safe and other records on the basement level.
+In 1878 a locked room was built within the 1853 Town Hall to hold town records; in 1896 a safe was added.
+When the 1918 Whipple Hall replaced the old town hall, its design also included a room for the town safe and other records on the basement level.

-The historical manuscript collection, much of which was gathered in preparation for the 1899 town history book, was subsequently held by the town’s Librarian.
-In the early 1900s, libraries across the state were encouraged to collect ephemera, and many of the local history rooms still found in public libraries date from that time.
-In 1914 a vault was installed at the New London Public Library in order to safeguard the growing collection, which included the papers of New London’s first minister, Rev. Job Seamans (1748–1830).
-Research related to the Sesquicentennial Celebration in 1929 and the 1952 town history book brought additional materials into the collection, by then located in the basement of the renovated Tracy Memorial Building.
+The historical manuscript collection, much of which was gathered for the 1899 town history, was subsequently held by the Town Librarian.
+In the early 1900s, libraries across the state were encouraged to collect ephemera, and many of the local history rooms (or closets) still found in libraries date from that time.
+In 1914 a vault was installed at the Public Library to safeguard a growing collection, which included the papers of New London’s first minister, Rev. Job Seamans (1748–1830).
+Research related to the Sesquicentennial Celebration in 1929 and the 1952 town history brought additional materials into the collection, then located in the basement of the Tracy Memorial Building.

 The Town History Committee continued working on projects in anticipation of the town’s bicentennial in 1979.
-The committee erected roadside markers, conducted oral histories from 1962 to 1971, and collected and copied historic photographs.
-In 1975, the New London Town Archives was established by transferring inactive town records from custody of the Town Clerk to the renamed Town History and Archives Committee.
+The committee erected roadside markers, recorded and transcribed oral histories between 1962 and 1971, and it collected and copied historic photographs.
+In 1975, the New London Town Archives was formally established by transferring inactive town records from custody of the Town Clerk to the renamed Town History and Archives Committee.
 For the first time, historical town records and manuscripts were united under a single entity charged with their care — a rarity among New Hampshire municipalities.

 The Archives occupies approximately 1,025 square feet on the basement level of the New London Town Offices.
 The space is divided into the following areas: reading/processing (30%), primary collections (45%), and other storage (25%).
 The current fixed shelf capacity of the Archives is 535 linear feet; moveable wire shelving provides another 65 feet.
 With reasonable assumptions about utilization and density, the current collection is estimated at between 300,000 and 500,000 pages.
 This number excludes the contents of bookshelves (118 feet), file drawers (32 feet), and large-format storage drawers for maps, artwork, and oversize materials (127 feet).
 The current total storage capacity across all material types is approximately 880 linear feet.